Imandyr/smart-file-copy/README.md

 tests.sh contains the script's tests.
 Run in order to check if everything works properly, or read the code to see some examples of script use.

-./source directory contains meaningless files that are used only for tests of tests.sh.
+source directory contains meaningless files that are used only for tests of tests.sh.

 ## Option list